Museums & art collections

 - The Rare Book and Special Collections Library

 The University's Rare Book Library holds 185,000 books and manuscripts which are rare, valuable or fragile, including eighty medieval manuscripts, works by Galileo, Halley and Copernicus and an extensive collection of Australiana.
-Opening hours in 2012 are 9.00am to 5.00pm Monday to Friday.
+Opening hours are 9.00am to 5.00pm Monday to Friday.

 - The University of Sydney War Memorial Carillon